Tinnitus Deeper than Ringing in Your Ears

-In ancient times, people referred to the ringing in their ears as buzzing, whispering or even singing.
-Today, we call it tinnitus.
+In ancient times, people referred to the in their as buzzing, whispering or even singing.
+Today, we call it .

 Despite being a common medical disorder, tinnitus continues to challenge medical professionals, affecting 5 to 15 percent of the population and significantly impacting their quality of life.
 Explore the causes, symptoms and current treatment approaches of tinnitus.